 KU Pediatrics supports the American Academy of Pediatrics motto that we are "dedicated to the health of all children."
 Recognizing that trainees who participate in international electives are more likely than their peers to report commitment to underserved populations, financial support is available for residents who wish to pursue these opportunities.

-Up to $1,000 of cumulative financial support is available during the residency, with submission of receipts.
+Up to $1,000 of cumulative financial support for residents wishing to participate in international outreach is available during the residency, with submission of receipts.

 The department will also cover the cost of INMED's International Medicine Online Course.

 Residents may choose to spend one week per year with Heart To Heart International or Medical Mission Foundation in one of the following locations: Guatemala or Belize.
 The opportunities through Heart To Heart International provide primary care experience as well as an opportunity to collaborate in public health research.
 The opportunities available through Medical Mission Foundation provide primary care and surgical experience and opportunity for collaboration with different departments within KUMC.

 Travel to any country on the U.S. State Department Travel Warning List is discouraged under the auspices of any KU (including KUMC) Program and will be handled on a case-by-case basis.

 First Year Pediatric Residents in their second six months of training or Second Year and Third Year Pediatric Residents are eligible.
 Residents must obtain a letter from the Residency Program Director stating that the resident is in good standing and that participation in an international health experience is approved.